 ‘Natural’ fruit strings

-Fruit strings and leathers are advertised as a healthy ‘natural’ lunchbox snack, however this is not the case.
-These fruit snacks have been highly processed to remove the water content, resulting in a higher concentration of sugar.
-On top of this they contain added sugars and lack nutrients and vitamins that are found in whole fresh fruit.
+Fruit strings and leathers are often advertised as a healthy ‘natural’ lunchbox snack.
+However, these fruit snacks have been highly processed to remove the water content, resulting in a higher concentration of sugar.
+They also contain added sugar and lack nutrients and vitamins that are found in whole fresh fruit.

-Swap from fruit strings to fresh fruit and vegetables.
+Swap from fruit strings to fresh vegetables and fruit or tinned fruit in natural juices.

-Swap from breakfast biscuits to fruit buns, fresh fruit and vegetables, water crackers, rice crackers or rice cakes.
+Swap from breakfast biscuits to fruit buns, pikelets, fruit bread or a vegemite sandwich.

-Dairy desserts such as chocolate custard and rice pudding are often placed next to the yoghurts in the supermarket, making us believe they are also healthy.
-Dairy desserts such as chocolate custard contain added sugar and fat, resulting in a higher kilojoule product.
+Dairy desserts such as chocolate custard, mousse and rice pudding are often placed next to the yoghurts in the supermarket aisle, making us believe they are also healthy.
+These desserts contain added sugar, saturated fat and limited amounts of calcium and protein.

-Swap from dairy desserts to reduced fat yoghurt, plain custard or reduced fat plain milk poppers.
+Swap from dairy desserts to reduced fat yoghurt, reduced fat custard or reduced fat plain milk poppers.